Call: (509) 574-3805 Fax: (509) 225-2717

 Monday to Friday, 8 a.m. to 5 p.m.

-Medication Information Sheets for pain medications
+Medication Information Sheets

 At Water's Edge, we prescribe a variety of pain medications to help manage your chronic pain symptoms.
 Medications are only ONE part of a successful treatment plan.
 They are appropriate when they provide benefit, improve function and have either no or mild, manageable side effects.
 Remember, medications (even if natural) are chemical substances not expected in the body, and as such have side effects.
 Some of the side effects might be unknown.
 It is very important that you follow your physician's instructions when taking a prescription medication.
 It is also important to let your doctor know about any over-the-counter medications or supplements you may be taking.

 The use of medications/drugs for any purpose requires patient consent.
 Water's Edge does NOT require a patient to use any medication.
 Below are medication information sheets to learn more about specific medications you may be prescribed at Water's Edge.